 Should a faculty member take Personal Leave, the time period of the leave shall not be counted in the probationary period for tenure.

 Faculty hired on a full-time temporary basis are not eligible for tenure.
-Should a full-time temporary faculty member later be hired to a tenure-track position, the faculty member will be offered the opportunity to count his or her continuous and uninterrupted prior service as a full-time temporary faculty member at Radford University as part of the probationary period.
+Should a full-time temporary faculty member later be hired to a tenure-track position, the faculty member will be offered the opportunity to count their continuous and uninterrupted prior service as a full-time temporary faculty member at Radford University as part of the probationary period.
 Faculty hired on a part-time basis shall not be eligible for tenure.
 Should a part-time faculty member later be hired to a tenure-track position, previous part-time service shall not be counted as part of the probationary period.

-A tenure-track faculty member who held a previous tenure-track appointment, or an appointment as a visiting professor at another accredited institution after completing the terminal degree in his or her field, will be offered the opportunity to count up to a total of two years of prior service credit as part of the probationary period at Radford University.
+A tenure-track faculty member who held a previous tenure-track appointment, or an appointment as a visiting professor at another accredited institution after completing the terminal degree in their field, will be offered the opportunity to count up to a total of two years of prior service credit as part of the probationary period at Radford University.
 A faculty member who held a previous tenure-track appointment, or an appointment as a visiting professor at another accredited institution, and who is hired as a Department Chair at Radford University will be offered the opportunity to count up to a total of three years of prior service credit as part of the probationary period at Radford University.
 The faculty member’s decision to count or to waive credit for prior service will be made at the time of initial hiring.

 When a faculty member's previous experience and/or extraordinary contributions warrant such action, tenure may be awarded upon appointment.
 This can occur, though, only with the recommendation of the Department Personnel Committee and the Chair of the department in which the faculty member seeks appointment.